Illinois 5Essentials Survey:

 - Ambitious Instruction

-The survey will be open March 17, 2014 – April 25, 2014.
-Please click here to access the survey.
+The survey was open March 17, 2014 – April 25, 2014.
 Responses from eligible students and teachers will be reviewed and analyzed to create a web-based 5Essentials Report, available only via the 5Essentials web-reporting tool.
-In June 2014, school principals and district administrators will be given access to view the data.
+In June 2014, school principals and District administrators will be given access to view the data.
 School reports will be available to the public via the website and Illinois State Report Card in the fall.

-Why is the Illinois State Board of Education implementing this survey?
+Why did the Illinois State Board of Education implement this survey?